 Features cameos by Edward Lee and Jack Ketchum

 Found at a Catholic hospital filthy and ferocious, feral teenager Darlin’ is whisked off to a care home run by The Bishop and his obedient nuns where she is to be tamed into a “good girl.”
 However, Darlin’ holds a dark secret and she is not traveling alone.
 The Woman, equally fierce and feral, who raised her, is ever present and is determined to come for her no matter who tries to step in her way.

 Continuing the twistedly vicious adventure of Lucky McKee’s cult hit The Woman, Darlin’ sees standout star Pollyanna McIntosh both in front of and behind the camera.

 Based on characters created by Jack Ketchum and Lucky McKee

 Executive Producers: Jack Ketchum and Lucky McKee

 This documentary explores how death is perceived by group horror professionals and its influence on their work.
 Includes interviews and insights from Troma head honcho Lloyd Kaufman, Artist Bob Fingerman, Jack Ketchum, special effects artist Tom Sullivan (Evil Dead), and Scream Queens Debbie Rochon and Caroline Munro (Dr. Phibes, Maniac), along with a host of many other others.

-Also includes an interview with Jack Ketchum
+Features interviews with Jack Ketchum